NNN: Next-Generation Neural Networks for Marketing Measurement: Experiments

 \subsubsection{Predictive Errors}

 Tables \ref{tab:error_low} and \ref{tab:error_high} show the predictive errors for models trained on the Low Variance and High Variances datasets, respectively.
+It should be noted that MMMs are not usually evaluated primarily in terms of their predictive error since they are not predictive models; instead MMMs are explanatory models and/or designed for causal inference.
+In the NNN framework that we propose in this paper, however, the NNNs can be treated as predictive models so we adopt that comparison here.

-For both datasets, NNN outperforms MMM on both holdout sets.
+For both datasets, NNN outperforms our baseline MMM on both holdout sets in terms of R$^2$ and MAPE.
 For the Low Variance dataset, both models achieve good MAPE metrics on all data splits, however NNN does a much better job at explaining the variance of the data, as measured by R$^2$.
 Interestingly, NNN achieves MAPE values that may be approaching values generated by the synthetic noise, without overfitting to the train dataset.
-For the High Variance dataset, NNN greatly outperforms MMM in both MAPE and R$^2$.
+For the High Variance dataset, NNN outperforms MMM in both MAPE and R$^2$ as well.
 Most of the variance in the sales can be measured using a subset of the Search terms (i.e., the high-impact terms), which NNN appears to correctly parse using the embeddings, while MMM, which only uses the Search volume, is unable to differentiate between the high-impact and low-impact terms.